 SCIDES Elementary Program Options

 Your teacher will work with you to review and understand the learning standards in each curricular subject area for the school year.
-Then together, you will choose one of the three program options best suited for you.
+Then together, you will choose one of the two program options best suited for you.

 OPTION 2: Home instructors will use a blend of our resources and their own supplies to supplement.
 The teacher will direct home instructor to submit work in a portfolio each term to show development.